Donate Now

 Rights

-- Residents/patients are provided with shelter, nutritious meals and support with personal care in a manner consistent with their needs and in a safe, clean and home-like environment.
+• Residents and patients have the right to shelter, nutritious meals and support with personal care in a manner consistent with their needs and in a safe, clean and home-like environment.

-- Freedom of peaceful assembly and freedom of association
+• Freedom of peaceful assembly and association

 Inherent in the Resident Bill of Rights is the recognition of the residents and patients’ responsibility to take into consideration the rights and needs of others.